mdemin914/katz/README.md

 # Adopting Cats

-A simple application that allows you to adopt cats.
+A simple application using [NextJS](https://nextjs.org/) that allows you to add cats to a cart.

+## Demo

+The app is deployed to vercel.
+See it [here](https://katz-mdemin914.vercel.app/).

 ## Install